-I enjoy watching funny people at the health club.
+Funny people at the health club.
+They are enjoyable to watch.
 Sure, I go to the health club primarily to work-out.
 Exercise.
 Stay in shape.
 But that’s boring.

 People watching makes it interesting.
 And funny people make it entertaining.